plabayo/homework/README.md

 Free online playground to practice homework.

+> Homework is available at <https://elementary.training> for free.

 Of course you can also use it within a class setting or anywhere really.
 Naming is hard.

 The goal of this tool is not to replace personal guidance, teachers or parents.
 It is a tool